sunpy/ndcube/docs/data_classes.rst

   <Quantity [16., 4., 5.] pix>

 Equivalent to `ndcube.NDCube.array_axis_physical_types`, `ndcube.NDCubeSequence.array_axis_physical_types` returns a list of tuples of physical axis types.
-The same `IVOA UCD1+ controlled words <http://www.ivoa.net/documents/REC/UCD/UCDlist-20070402.html>`_ are used for the cube axes as is used in `ndcube.NDCube.array_axis_physical_types`.
+The same `IVOA UCD1+ controlled words <http://www.ivoa.net/documents/REC/UCD/UCDlist-20070402.html>`_ are used for the cube axes.
 The sequence axis is given the label ``'meta.obs.sequence'`` as it is the IVOA UCD1+ controlled word that best describes it.
 To call, simply do: